harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/calculate-the-number-of-virtual-users-needed-to-test.md

 ---
 layout: classic-docs
 title: How to Calculate the number of Virtual Users you need from Google Analytics
-description: How to use data from Google Analytics to calculate the number of Virtual Users required for your Load Impact test
+description: How to use data from Google Analytics to calculate the number of Virtual Users required for your LoadImpact test
 categories: [how-to-tutorials]
 order: 9
 redirect_from: